matt-goldman/matt-goldman.github.io/_tabs/book.md

 * Apply the MVVM pattern to build maintainable code
 * Extend your control library with custom controls
 * Structure your app using common navigation paradigms
-* Build fully custom drawn controls with the MAUI Graphics library
 * Use common device features like GPS
 * Use DevOps tools to automate deployment and testing

-_.NET MAUI in Action_  shows you how you can use the cutting-edge MAUI framework to write apps that will run on Windows, Android, macOS and iOS platforms using your existing .NET development skills.
-This book reveals essential MAUI development techniques through hands-on example applications in every chapter.
+_.NET MAUI in Action_  shows you how you can use the cutting-edge .NET MAUI framework to write apps that will run on Windows, Android, macOS and iOS platforms using your existing .NET development skills.
+This book reveals essential .NET MAUI development techniques through a hands-on example applications in every chapter.
 You’ll learn cross-platform development quickly as you start building your own rich apps.